jayamathew/Codebase/readme.md

 # Getting Started

-This is my personal repository which has a bunch of scripts for easy reference.
+This is my personal repository which has a bunch of scripts snippets for easy reference.

 Disclaimer: The code is still work in progress and might need edits.